Monitoring Azure SQL Database with SQL Monitor

 SQL Monitor comes with a reporting tool that enables you to set up your own reports.
 This tool works from the data collected, so you can easily incorporate Azure SQL Databases into your reporting or set up special reports just for Azure SQL Database.
 I can take the standard tiles and the metrics we gather to create a report.
 For example, if I wanted a report with the DTU usage, I just add a tile, like this:

-I can combine that with a tile for the Pool usage, and others, to come up with a report that is unique for Azure SQL Database.
+I can combine that with a tile for Elastic Pool usage, and others, to come up with a report that is unique for Azure SQL Databases.
 In the following example, I’ve built a report showing the slowest running queries across all my Azure databases, the CPU percentage from the pool databases, and the collected DTU use for each of the databases that is billing by DTU:

 In short, this is the exact same behavior as all other reporting, just with metrics gathered from Azure SQL Database.
 You could easily customize this to do whatever you need.